themoah/go-http-echo/README.md

     go run echo.go

 This will start the HTTP server running on localhost, port 8080.
-To run on a different port, set the `SERVER_PORT` environment variable before running.
+To run on a different port, set the `PORT` environment variable before running.

 Once running, you can make requests from a browser (or any HTTP client) via `http://localhost:8080/`